rarepotato8de/Candy87/README.md

 # Candy87: A universal TKL PCB
-The Candy87 PCB was exclusively made for [Candykeys](https://candykeys.com/) and designed to fit the Geonworks F1-8X V2 and other TKL keyboards with a H87 (F12) or H88 (F13) footprint.
-The project came up in the beginning of 2024 when Geonworks announced another groupbuy for his popular keyboard, the F1-8X V2.
-It's now being offered by multiple international vendors like Candykeys for Europe.
-For european fellas, Candykeys wanted to offer an ISO hotswap PCB.
-So we talked, made plans and finally build this whole project together!
-I'm super honored to be part of it.
+The Candy87 PCB was exclusively made for and in cooperation with [Candykeys](https://candykeys.com/) and designed to fit the Geonworks F1-8X V2 and other TKL keyboards with a H87 (F12) or H88 (F13) footprint.

 TODO: Image